neverUseThisName/Decorrelated-Adversarial-Learning/README.md

 # Decorrelated-Adversarial-Learning

-This is an unofficial pytorch implementation for the 2019 ICCV paper 'Decorrelated Adversarial Learning for Age-Invariant Face Recognition' from Tencent AI Lab'
+This is an unofficial pytorch implementation for the 2019 CVPR paper 'Decorrelated Adversarial Learning for Age-Invariant Face Recognition' from Tencent AI Lab'

 ## How to train on your own dataset